 Natural language business rules (of which there are several types) that have been formalized in first order predicate logic (FOPL) are referred to as constraints because they constrain the propositions to those that are instances of the RP--they don't violate the rules.
 The constraints together partially define the RP associated with the relation that represents a corresponding entity type in the real world.
 Integrity constraints are constraints expressed in a specific (FOPL-based) data language.
 Thus:

 - Propositions must satisfy the constraints i.e., be instances thereof and true;

 - Tuples must satisfy the integrity constraints expressed in a sufficiently powerful specific data language.

 "FOREIGN KEYs are not a requirement--they are a convenience.
-Without them you need a INDEX and you need to either replace the "consistency checking" they provide, or ignore the problem."It mistates the purpose and necessity of FKs, confuses logical (FKs) with physical (INDEX), introduces a further confusion between design with FKs (a structural issue) and consistency checking (an integrity issue).
-While FKs are necessary for referential integrity, they should arise only in designing the relation and NEVER be embedded as a convenience (e.g., for cross references or to reduce I/O, or to support some artificial integrity constraint).
+Without them you need a INDEX and you need to either replace the "consistency checking" they provide, or ignore the problem."It mistates the purpose and necessity of FKs, confuses logical FKs with physical indexes and introduces a further confusion between design with FKs (a structural issue) and consistency checking (an integrity issue).
+While FKs are necessary for referential integrity, they should arise only in designing the relation and are never to be embedded as a convenience (e.g., for cross references, to reduce I/O, or to support some artificial integrity constraint).